in-toto/in-toto/GOVERNANCE.md

 This requires approval from the CB and is done in consultation with the current maintainers.

-Maintainers may be moved to emertius status.
+Maintainers may be moved to emeritus status.
 This is done at the discretion of the CB, in consultation with the project maintainers.
 Emeritus maintainers are listed in the MAINTAINERS.txt file as acknowledgment for their prior service to the project, but no longer have code review or other maintainer privileges for